 (b) Project Description and Milestones.
 A strong project narrative will include a timeline with key milestones identified and will detail how the project(s) will be completed within the 2-3 year award period.
+If tribal capacity is a component of the proposals, timelines and milestones should also show efforts to build tribal capacity to participate in developing current and future fish passage projects.
 A complete project description should include all relevant phases of the planned work including community input from a diverse range of sources, initial feasibility studies, design, permitting, construction, project implementation monitoring, and operation and/or maintenance, if applicable.
 Proposals that include multiple sites should describe the proposed activities for each site within the project narrative.
-All proposed activities should be accompanied by detailed timelines..
+All proposed activities should be accompanied by detailed timelines.
 This includes identifying consultation and permitting requirements and their status (e.g., not applied for, pending, secured), and incorporating the likely award start date (e.g., January 1, 2026) and species-specific work windows.
 As stated in the Program Objective, complex barrier removal projects (e.g. dam removal projects, bypasses, complex culvert replacements) that include both project development and implementation activities within the same 2-3 year award period will not be competitive.